sdkman/vendor-proxy/README.md

 ##SDKMAN!
 Secure Proxy

-This microservice can be used to proxy and secure multiple other microservices.
+This microservice can be used to proxy and secure other microservices.
 At the moment, the service provides lightweight Authentication and Authorisation.

 ###Consumer Authentication

 It acts as a proxy, searching for the presence of two request headers:

-`consmer_key` : a unique identifier per Consumer.
+`Consmer-Key` : a unique identifier per Consumer.

-`consumer_token` : a SHA-256 hash generated for the Consumer
+`Consumer-Token` : a SHA-256 hash generated for the Consumer

 ###Setting up Services to Proxy